-is mandatory for international students enrolled in IAU.
-All international students on F-1 visas are required to have medical insurance
+is recommended for international students enrolled in IAU.
+All international students on F-1 visas are recommended to have medical insurance

-at all times for themselves and their dependents living with them as required by the school policy.
+for themselves and their dependents living with them.
 Although IAU does not mandate a specific Health Insurance Provider, IAU is partnered with ISO Health Insurance to provide international students with local and affordable plans.
 Should you wish to apply or for more information, please visit:

 ISO – https://www.isoa.org/international_american_university